spawnmarvel/azure-automation-bicep-and-labs/README.md

 ![Exercise 4 ](https://github.com/spawnmarvel/azure-automation-bicep-and-labs/blob/main/x_images/exercise_4.jpg)

-## Exercise 5 Part 2 intermediate - Deploy child and extension resources by using Bicep
+## Exercise 5 Part 2 intermediate - Deploy child and extension resources by using Bicep  (ok)

 * Child and extension resources allow your Azure deployments to access the advanced functionality and power of the Azure platform.
 * You can create these resource types in Bicep by using a clear and understandable template syntax.